TSanfordGATech/coderefactor-horiseon/01-HTML-Git-CSS/02-Homework/README.md

- make it more accessible.
-video captions, screen readers, and braille keyboards.

-make sure that all links are functioning correctly. ake it more efficient by consolidating CSS selectors and properties, organizing them to follow the semantic structure of the HTML elements, and including comments before each element or section of the page.

-Main bits from above:
+Created By: Tori Sanford
+Date: 12/11/2020 for submission and final commit
+Contact: Tori.danielle.clark91@gmail.com
+Link to deployed Project:
+Screen shot of completed assignment:

+About this project:

+This project is homework assignment number one.
+In this assignment I completed a code refactor.
+From our initial instructions and guides, I broke my project down into buckets.
+These are the items I was looking for and/or completing:

-1. Clean it up
+1. Clean it up the code
 2. Ensure it is not dry code
 3. Include the notes, what is it doing?
+HTML and CSS
-4. Ensure people with disabilities can access a website.
+4. Ensure people with disabilities can access a website (do audio)
 5. Create a solid read me file including what features you put in for accessibility
 6. Make sure all of the links are functioning correctly
 7. Consolidate CSS selectors and properties
 8. Include comments before each section or element.

+This was the original user story I was given:

 ## User Story